utkarsh2s/AssetHub/README.md

 </p>

-# InsightsLM: Your Self-Hosted, Private NotebookLM Clone
+# InsightsLM: The Open Source NotebookLM Alternative

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![GitHub stars](https://img.shields.io/github/stars/theaiautomators/insights-lm-public?style=social)](https://github.com/theaiautomators/insights-lm-public/stargazers)
 [![YouTube Video](https://img.shields.io/badge/YouTube-Watch%20the%20Build-red)](https://www.youtube.com/watch?v=YOUR_VIDEO_ID)

 > What if the power of a tool like NotebookLM wasn't locked away in a closed system?
-What if you could build a private, self-hosted clone that can be customized for your business needs, all without writing a single line of code?
+What if you could build a private, self-hosted alternative that can be customized for your business needs, all without writing a single line of code?

 That's exactly what we've done with **InsightsLM**.
 This project is an open-source, self-hostable alternative to NotebookLM.
 It's designed to be a powerful AI research tool that grounds its responses exclusively in the sources you provide, making it a reliable window into your company's knowledge base.